 WSJS Music Director

-Mr. Rodriguez began his career in Riverview, Florida at Spoto High School as the Orchestra, Chorus and Modern Band Director.
+Rodriguez-Parada began his career in Riverview, Florida at Spoto High School as the Orchestra, Chorus and Modern Band Director.
 An avid supporter of community music performance, he founded and conducted the Tampa Music Society Orchestra.
 He also played with several jazz bands, wind ensembles and orchestras throughout central Florida, including Walt Disney World’s Encore Symphony Orchestra.

-Mr. Rodriguez is originally from Tampa, Florida and holds degrees in music education from Belmont University in Nashville, Tennessee and The Hartt School of Music at the University of Hartford in West Hartford, Connecticut.
-He currently lives in Selinsgrove, Pennsylvania with his wife Adrienne, daughter Lucy, and dog Phoebe (who is a very good dog).
+Rodriguez-Parada is originally from Tampa, Florida and holds degrees in music education from Belmont University in Nashville, Tennessee and The Hartt School of Music at the University of Hartford in West Hartford, Connecticut.
+In addition to his role at Shamokin, Rodriguez-Parada conducts the Williamsport Symphony Orchestra’s Junior Strings, teaches double bass and guitar at Susquehanna and Bucknell Universities, and plays regularly throughout the region for musicals and other concerts.
+He currently lives in Selinsgrove, Pennsylvania with his wife Adrienne, daughters Lucy and Eliza, and dog Phoebe (who is a very good dog).

-WSO Junior Strings Information
+WSO Junior Strings Application